 - 1. To determine the employer contribution necessary to fund the CEABF in an actuarially sound manner; - 2.
 To disclose the funding assets and liability measures as of the valuation date; - 3.
-To disclose the accounting measures for the Plan required by GASB No. 67 as of the end of the last fiscal year; - 4.
-To review the current funded status of the Plan; - 5.
-To compare actual and expected experience under the Plan during the last fiscal year; - 6.
+To review the current funded status of the Plan; - 4.
+To compare actual and expected experience under the Plan during the last fiscal year; - 5.
 And to report trends in contributions, assets, liabilities, and funded status over the last several years.

 Because of the risk of misinterpretation of actuarial results, you should ask us to review any statement you wish to make on the results contained in this report.
-Buck will accept no liability for any such statement made without our prior review.
+Conduent will accept no liability for any such statement made without our prior review.
 This actuarial valuation provides a "snapshot" of the funded position of the Plan based on the Plan provisions, membership, assets, and actuarial assumptions as of the valuation date.
-Actuarial projections are also performed to provide a long-term view of the expected future funding status and contribution patterns.